Schobbish/9oclock/README.md

 >> create <widget> [args...]
 ```

 Creates widget `<widget>`.
 Some widgets accept additional arguments.
 See [Widgets](#widgets) for more information.
-This command will show an error instead if the widget does not exist.
+This command will produce an error instead if the widget does not exist.

 ### Delete